Measuring sampling plan utility in post-marketing surveillance of medical products: Sampling plans in supply chains

 Step 4 is analysis.
 Regulators use PMS with two related, yet distinct, objectives: a \textit{classification} objective or an \textit{assessment} objective.
 The classification objective categorizes locations as either high or low SFP risk.
-Corrective actions are then deployed at high-risk locations.
+Corrective actions are deployed at high-risk locations.
 The assessment objective seeks accurate estimation of the SFP rates associated with locations.
-Classification may fit a context where regulators seek to deploy a limited number of process or operational inspections.
-Alternatively, assessment may fit a context where regulators seek to conduct inference of SFP rates throughout the supply chain.
-This inference may then inform corrective actions.
-The approach of \citet{wickett2023} uses testing results, available supply-chain information, and regulator priors on SFP-rate patterns to infer SFP rates associated with a subset of supply-chain locations. \citeauthor{wickett2023} proposed action thresholds to categorize the resulting inference: sufficiently high posterior intervals for SFP rates trigger corrective actions. \citet{newton2009} formed SFP-rate estimates and suggested similar action thresholds for sufficiently high estimates of SFP rates.
-After analysis, regulators apply corrective actions and iterate to Step 1.
+Classification may fit a context of deploying a limited number of process or operational inspections.
+Assessment may fit a context where regulators seek inference of SFP rates in the supply chain, such as a setting of studying a new or previously untested class of products.
+This inference may then inform broad corrective actions, such as changes to registration procedures, or the decision to conduct further surveillance.
+After analysis, regulators apply any corrective actions and iterate to Step 1.